Skip to main content

 2. Clean Build Artifacts

-After the editor loads, wait ~30-60 seconds for ClaudusBridge to initialize, then verify:
+After the editor loads, wait for the project to finish opening and then verify:

 curl http://localhost:3000/health